iLert/docs/integrations/microsoft-teams/chat.md

 No.

-**How can I uninstall the iLert App from my Microsoft Teams account?**
+**How can I uninstall the ilert App from my Microsoft Teams account?**

 1. Login to your Microsoft Teams Account and navigate to your team&#x20;
 2. Click on the **More options** menu and then on the **Manage team** option